Constructor-io/constructorio-client-javascript/README.md

 ```

 #### Dispatched events
-The `search`, `browse` and `recommendations` module may dispatch custom events on `window` with response data when a request has been completed.
+The `search`, `browse` and `recommendations` modules may dispatch custom events on `window` with response data when a request has been completed.
 The event name follows the following structure: `ConstructorIO.[moduleName].[methodName].response`.
 Example consuming code can be found below:

 ```javascript
 window.addEventListener('ConstructorIO.search.getSearchResults.response', (event) => {